viamrobotics/viam-python-sdk/README.md

 ---
 ## Development
-To develop the python SDK, it is strongly encouraged that you use a python environment ([Miniconda](https://docs.conda.io/en/latest/miniconda.html), [venv](https://docs.python.org/3/library/venv.html), [pyenv](https://github.com/pyenv/pyenv), etc.)
+To develop the python SDK, please see the [contribution guidelines](https://python.viam.dev/contributing.html).

-Install the requirements: `pip install -r etc/requirements.txt`

-[`flake8`](https://www.flake8rules.com) is our styleguide, and [`autopep8`](https://pypi.org/project/autopep8/) is used for automatic linting and formatting.

 ### Adding new component types
 The SDK provides a number of abstract base components to start.
 To add more abstract base components, please make sure you follow these guidelines: